orsonteodoro/gcf2/README.md

 The bashrc will prioritize ThinLTO over GoldLTO.
 This can be controlled with use-gold.conf, use-thinlto.conf, disable-gold.conf, disable-thinlto.conf.
-Some packages will not build with ThinLTO so fall back to either Gold LTO, BFD LTO, or no LTO in that order.
+Some packages will not build with ThinLTO so fall back to either Gold LTO, BFD LTO (for LTO agnostic only), or no LTO in that order.

 ### Per-package environment variables